Business columnist and Milford co-founder Brian Gaynor dies

 In his final column for the Herald in 2019 he noted his own commitment to two core principles.
 The first was never to miss a deadline, because he felt he might lose his position to another writer - even though he was in such a class that this was never a possibility.

-The other principle was to never use the words 'I' and 'me'.
+The other principle was to never use the words "I" and "me".
 He was determined to keep his ego out of the story and let the facts speak for themselves.

 He kept the Herald's lawyers busy with a passion for truth and plain speaking.